EXPLAINED: Why Self-care is so Beneficial During Lockdown

 - Eat healthy – It’s easier said than done with the limited supplies at the supermarket but making sure you have plenty of fruit, veg and vitamins will help you stay focused and full of energy.
 (People may not be seeing your beach bod this year but if you heavily indulge in rubbish food & alcohol, your mood will drop and so will your energy levels.

 Top mental health tip during self-isolation – Never feel alone.
 Even if you are alone in your household, don’t go off the radar.
-Stay socially active daily with phone, Skype and WhatsApp calls to friends and family.
+Stay socially active daily with phone, Skype , ZOOM and WhatsApp calls to friends and family (The return of virtual pub quiz is always lots of fun for everyone!).
 Remember we are all in this together!